JudyYe/head_nav/readme.md

 ```
 python run_navigation.py --ckpt <path/to/ckpt>
 ```
-- Select a object on the image, after selection navigation module should continously send planned trajectories to `navigation_server.py` in [Deploy Code](https://github.com/Stanford-TML/HEAD_release_deploy.git)
+- Select a object on the image, after selection navigation module should be able to continously send planned trajectories to `navigation_server.py` in [Deploy Code](https://github.com/Stanford-TML/HEAD_release_deploy.git)

 ## Collect Your Own Aria Data and Train Your Own Model